 - Reoptimization: recalculation of CSPF for (all) existing LSPs to see if there is more optimal path.

 - Example:

 - Different kinds of reoptimization:

 - Periodic reoptimization

 - How frequent?
 1 hour?
 60 seconds?
 Scalability?

 - Event-driven reoptimization

-- > The result could trigger another event which may trigger reoptimization
+- The result could trigger another event which may trigger reoptimization ...

-- Cooperation between TE and content based networks
+- Cooperation between TE and CDNs

 - Manual reoptimization

 - Tunnel resizing: changing the bandwidth requirements on tunnels, based on demands.
 Might change the path a tunnel takes.

-- Frequency
+- Frequency (how often, what size)

 - Traffic patterns

 - Traffic forecast

 - Multiple parallel LSPs